BLOG

 A culture book is also a great way of capturing your business journey.
 It's less formal than an employee handbook and provides a nice way to capture the personality of the business.
 It can contain:

-• Profiles of founders and staff
+• profiles of founders and staff

-• Business values
+• your business values

-• What's expected of employees
+• what's expected of employees

 Recruit the right people

 Seek out people who share your company values and ethos and who will represent your brand.
-If you're growing rapidly and mass recruiting, it can be easy to make snap decisions.
-Don't be blinded by qualifications - instead look for those who will be a good cultural fit.
-Bad hiring decisions are costly and can impact you further down the line.
+If you're growing rapidly and recruiting in bulk, it can be easy to make snap decisions.

-• Reflect this in your job advertisements so you attract the right people
+• Reflect this in your job advertisements so you attract the right people.

 Don't forget onboarding